dmitrii-snitkin/hse_homeworks/README.md

 # Homeworks from HSE

-This repository contains only some out of numerous homeworks done by me during my study at Higher School of Economics during the Master’s programme [“Data Analysis in Biology and Medicine”](https://www.hse.ru/en/ma/adbm/).
+This repository contains some homeworks done by me during my study at Higher School of Economics in the Master’s programme [“Data Analysis in Biology and Medicine”](https://www.hse.ru/en/ma/adbm/).

 ## [1.
 Implement Needleman–Wunsch algorithm](1_needleman_wunsch)